 Off-Page Connectors (OPCs) are PID shape components that represent interruptions in piping — connecting pipes from one P&ID to another, or to another part of the same P&ID.
-When the Fluidstream Simulation reaches an Off-Page Connector, fluid automatically continues to its paired Off-Page Connector.
+When the Fluidstream Simulation reaches an Off-Page Connector, fluid continues to its paired Off-Page Connector — even when that pair lives on a different sheet.

 In pharmaceutical facilities, Off-Page Connectors are essential for modeling multi-drawing systems — connecting a CIP supply header on one P&ID to a process skid on another, or linking a WFI distribution loop across multiple drawings.